GSA-TTS/identity-dev-docs/_pages/oidc/authorization.md

           <h4 class="parameters clearfix">nonce</h4>
         </div>
         <div class="grid-col-7">
-          A unique value, at least 22 characters in length, used to verify the integrity of the <code class="language-plaintext highlighter-rouge">id_token</code> and mitigate <a class="usa-link" href="https://en.wikipedia.org/wiki/Replay_attack">replay attacks</a>.
+          A unique value, at least 22 characters in length, used to verify the integrity of the <code class="language-plaintext highlighter-rouge">id_token</code> and mitigate
+          <a class="usa-link usa-link usa-link--external" href="https://en.wikipedia.org/wiki/Replay_attack">replay attacks</a>.
           This value should include per-session state and be unguessable by attackers.
-This value will be present in the <code class="language-plaintext highlighter-rouge">id_token</code> of the <a class="usa-link" href="#token-response">token endpoint response</a>, where clients will verify that the nonce claim value is equal to the value of the nonce parameter sent in the authentication request.
-Read more about <a class="usa-link" href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes">nonce implementation</a> in the spec.
+This value will be present in the
+          <code class="language-plaintext highlighter-rouge">id_token</code> of the <a class="usa-link" href="#token-response">token endpoint response</a>,
+          where clients will verify that the nonce claim value is equal to the value of the nonce parameter sent in the authentication request.
+          Read more about <a class="usa-link usa-link--external" href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes">nonce implementation</a> in the spec.
         </div>
       </div>
     </div>